Absence of wandering domains for some real entire functions with bounded singular sets: Estimates on the hyperbolic metric

-Now suppose that $U\subsetneq V$ are hyperbolic domains; then the inclusion $\iota$ from $V$ into $U$ is contracting: $\rho_V(z)>\rho_U(z)$ for all $z\in V$.
+Now suppose that $U$ and $V$ are hyperbolic domains with $V\subsetneq U$; by Pick's theorem, the inclusion $\iota$ from $V$ into $U$ is contracting: $\rho^U_V(z)>1$ for all $z\in V$.
 We now state and prove a proposition that relates the strength or weakness of this expansion to the hyperbolic distance between $z$ and the boundary of $V$.
 (Compare also \cite[Lemma 3.1]{schleicher_zimmer}.)
-In order to state the result, let us introduce the following notation.
-If $V\subset U$ are hyperbolic Riemann surfaces, we denote by $\rho_V^U(z)$ the density of the hyperbolic metric of $V$ with respect to the hyperbolic metric of $U$.
-In other words,

-where $\iota:V\to U$ is again the inclusion map; i.e. $\iota(z)=z$.
-When $U$ and $V$ are plane domains (the case of most interest for us), we have
+This result is likely not new, but as we are not aware of a reference in the literature, we shall include the simple proof.

 \begin{prop} Let $V$ and $U$ be hyperbolic Riemann surfaces with $V\subsetneq U$.
 Let $z\in V$ and set $R := d_U(z,U\setminus V)$.
 Then